 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 The most significant estimates in the Company's condensed consolidated financial statements relate to the valuation of share-based compensation, the valuation of licenses, the fair value of warrant liabilities and the valuation allowance of deferred tax assets resulting from net operating losses.
 These estimates and assumptions are based on current facts, historical experience and various other factors believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities and the recording of expenses that are not readily apparent from other sources.
-The Company assesses and updates estimates each period to reflect current information, such as the economic considerations may be adversely affected by the coronavirus outbreak, and we face risks that could impact our business' for further discussion of the effect of the COVID-19 pandemic on our operations).
+The Company assesses and updates estimates each period to reflect current information, such as the economic considerations related to the impact that the novel coronavirus disease (COVID-19) could have on our significant accounting estimates (see Part II, Item 1A - Risk Factors-"Our operations may be adversely affected by the coronavirus outbreak, and we face risks that could impact our business' for further discussion of the effect of the COVID-19 pandemic on our operations).
 Actual results may differ materially and adversely from these estimates.
 To the extent there are material differences between the estimates and actual results, the Company's future results of operations will be affected.